- K12 Advisory Group

 School Libraries: Other Services

-- Summer Reading Programs - Public libraries around Texas offer summer programs to encourage children and teens to read for pleasure, and to promote literacy by engaging families and people of all ages with books and programs.
+- Summer Reading Programs - Public libraries all over Texas offer summer programs to encourage children and teens to read for pleasure and to promote literacy by engaging families and people of all ages with books and programs.
 See the current themes many libraries are using and contact your local library for more information.

 - Talking Book Program - The Talking Book Program is a free service that loans books and magazines to people who cannot read standard print publications because of visual, physical or reading disabilities.